-Small, a Democrat, was the representative for North Carolina's 1st congressional district from 1915 to 1921.
+Small was the representative for North Carolina’s 1st congressional district and was a Democrat.
+He served from 1915 to 1921.

 From Dec 1899 to Mar 1921, Small missed 903 of 2,371 roll call votes, which is 38.1%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|